docxology/p3if/docs/p3if_paste.md

 Frameworks which have been applied over the previous decades in these fields reflect a time when analysis and understanding of information systems was constrained within discrete disciplines and featured a single-organization focus (i.e., single enterprise focus).
-These bounded approaches are rendered anachronistic, and less “fit for function” in today’s setting due to the realities associated with developments across the API economy and platform integrations, advances in Artificial Intelligence (AI), new methods of statistical and predictive analytics, and the interorganizational and distributed nature of risk (e.g., food
+These bounded approaches are rendered anachronistic, and less "fit for function" in today's setting due to the realities associated with developments across the API economy and platform integrations, advances in Artificial Intelligence (AI), new methods of statistical and predictive analytics, and the interorganizational and distributed nature of risk (e.g., food